mcseptian/reak/README.md

 # learnasactof-
 Proof of work React App sebagai front end dari RESTful API, fitur meliputi: Create User, Login, Show Product, Create Product, Update Product, Delete Product.

+### Get Started

+**You’ll need to have [https://nodejs.org/](Node), [https://git-scm.com/](Git), and Editor.

+First: on your console run `git clone https://github.com/mcseptian/learnasactof-.git`

+Then: open the project directory `cd learnasactof-`

+And: install dependency `npm install`

+Finally: you can try these commands to start the App.

 In the project directory, you can run:

 ### `npm start`